-When the service is delivered by a supplier or vendor that is not an enrolled waiver provider, reimbursement is processed after the work is completed by issuing a purchase order through the DOH/DDD Fiscal Office in compliance with the Hawaii Department of Accounting and General Services (DAGS) policies and procedures.
+When the service is delivered by a supplier or vendor that is not an enrolled waiver provider, an invoice is processed after the work is completed through the DOH/DDD Fiscal Office in compliance with the Hawaii Department of Accounting and General Services (DAGS) policies and procedures.
 DAGS mails the check to the vendor.
 The DOH/DDD Fiscal Office then works with DHS/MQD for reimbursement of the FFP.